Skip to main content

 • US researchers have studied the development of new MRI lesions in 36 people with MS and correlated these with stressful life events.
 After major life stresses, people were roughly 1.6 times more likely to develop a new lesion in the next eight weeks.
 This study also noted that those with coping mechanisms could reduce this risk.

-• In 2006, the same research group summarized the effects of stress on MS:
+• In 2006, the same research group summarised the effects of stress on MS:

 “A growing literature reports that stressful life events are associated with exacerbation and the subsequent development of brain lesions in patients with multiple sclerosis.”